chun-eric/bazaar_ecommerce/README.md

 - Created a Product Item Component to map over for the Latest Collection
 - Created Best Seller Component to map over for the Best Seller Collection

 Day 2

 - Created Subscribe Component
+- Created Policy Component
--
+- Created Footer Component